-The methodology that is used in determining load forecasts was augmented with some of the recommendations from a report by KEMA commissioned in 2005 by NEMMCO.27 In addition, as a result of the making of National Electricity Amendment (NEM Reliability Settings: Information, Safety Net and Directions) Rule 2008 No. 6 in June 2008, AEMO is required to provide the Panel a report on the accuracy of the ESOO demand forecasts by 1 November each year in accordance with clause 3.13.3(u) of the Rules.
+The methodology that is used in determining load forecasts was augmented with some of the recommendations from a report by KEMA commissioned in 2005 by NEMMCO.
+In addition, as a result of the making of National Electricity Amendment (NEM Reliability Settings: Information, Safety Net and Directions) Rule 2008 No. 6 in June 2008, AEMO is required to provide the Panel a report on the accuracy of the ESOO demand forecasts by 1 November each year in accordance with clause 3.13.3(u) of the Rules.
+The Panel notes that AEMO submitted its report on the accuracy of the demand forecasts for the ESOO 2009.